zhangwei1984/Pktgen-DPDK/README.md

 **Sounds like 'Packet-Gen'**

 **=== Modifications ===**
+ - 2.3.2   - Fixed VLAN detection problem in ARP and special GARP support.
  - 2.3.1   - Getting closer to line rate tx speed.
  - 2.3.0   - Now supports the VLAN encapsulated packets for ARP replies Also added a special GARP processing to update the destination MAC